 &lt;sup>10 We do not have observations on self-employment and country of birth for the period before 1995, in the EU-LFS.

-Please see Annex 1 for sub-components.
+&lt;sup>11 Please see Annex 1 for sub-components.
 The indicators and details on how they are constructed are available in OECD (1999) and OECD (2004).

 Figure 1 presents the evolution of employment protection legislation across the 18 countries under analysis for regular and temporary contracts.
 There is considerable variation across countries in the degree of strictness.
 The UK stands out as the least regulated country based on indicators for dismissals of individual workers on permanent contracts, followed by Ireland and Switzerland.
 By contrast, regulations in Portugal, Germany or the Netherlands seem to be more stringent.
 There does not seem to be much time variation with countries, however.
-With a few exceptions (notably Portugal, but also Ireland, Greece, France), most countries have left the regulation governing temporary contracts, a clear pattern of increased flexibility can be noticed across the board.
+With a few exceptions (notably Portugal, but also Ireland, Greece, France), most countries have left the regulation of permanent contracts virtually unchanged over the period analysed.
+Concerning regulation governing temporary contracts, a clear pattern of increased flexibility can be noticed across the board.
 What is more, countries with stricter EPL seem to have increased flexibility over temporary contracts (see Portugal, Austria, Netherlands, etc.).
 Thus, that while the protection afforded by regular contracts remains more or less constant over time, more use if being made of temporary contracts.
 The observation seems in line with Scarpetta's (2014) assessment that in countries with rigid regulations on permanent contracts, the hiring and firing of temporary workers accounts for a large majority of gross worker flows.